24 Apr 2017

 Fancy something a little bit different?
 Manchester’s Northern Quarter is the perfect place to visit for vintage shops, independent boutiques and charity shops, plus plenty of hipster cafes for coffee and artisan cake when you need to take a rest from all the shopping.
 Make sure to visit Afflecks – a haven for the alternative scene and full of vintage shops and unusual craft stalls.

-Glasgow’s so-called ‘Style Mile’ has everything you need from world famous brands such as Hamleys and Forever 21, to independent boutiques, designer shops and one-off shops including a huge concentration of jewellery stores.
+Glasgow’s so-called ‘Style Mile’ has everything you need from world famous brands such as Hamleys, to independent boutiques, designer shops and one-off shops including a huge concentration of jewellery stores.

 Princess Square is the place to visit for designer fashion – home to Ted Baker, Vivienne Westwood and French Connection, as well as bars and restaurants for when shopping gets too much!